golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 ## Overview

-*This document covers the policies and procedures for the Fall 2024 edition of "Intermediate Studio: Creative Coding (60-212)".
-This document does not include information about topic modules, specific assignments, or readings; these can be found elsewhere in this repository.
+*This document exclusively covers the policies and procedures for the Fall 2024 edition of "Intermediate Studio: Creative Coding (60-212)".
+This document does not include information about weekly topics, specific assignments, viewings or readings; this information can be found elsewhere in this repository.
 A PDF version of this document can be found [here](pdf/60-212_syllabus_fall2024.pdf).*

 * Title: *Intermediate Studio: Creative Coding* (60-212), Fall 2024
 * Time and Location: Mon/Wed, 7:00-9:50pm in CFA-303